twoslashes/twoslash/docs/refs/result.md

 ### `meta.removals`

-A list of the index ranges of the code removed by TwoSlash from the original code, useful for better source mapping.
+A list of the index ranges of the code removed by Twoslash from the original code, useful for better source mapping.

 ### `meta.compilerOptions`